About Shared Ownership

 What is included in the Your Home lease?

-- A description of the property including its boundaries and guide to which parts are your responsibility - if leasehold property it will also contain any obligations flowing from the superior lease hold title such as the payment of ground rents.
+- A description of the property including its boundaries and guide to which parts are your responsibility

 - The start date of the lease, the share that you buy, the amount of rent that you must pay together with other amounts required under the lease and the method that the landlord will use to review the payments due each year.